evbogue/bogbookv4/README.md

 The version 4 prototype is now in service and your feedback and pull requests are always welcome. ev@evbogue.com

+If you want new post notifications subscribe to https://ntfy.sh/bogbook using your ntfy app of choice.

 ### Run Bogbook on your local

 ```